 Eye on 2021 WB assembly polls, BJP re-elects Dilip Ghosh as

-BJP national general secretary Murlidhar Rao handed over the certificate to him.
-Ghosh's re-election to the top post came just days after his controversial remark that anti-CAA protesters "were shot like dogs" in BJP-ruled states drew sharp criticism both from the opposition and his party men.

-Opposition parties said Ghosh's re-election is a reflection of the endorsement of "hardline Hindutva" by BJP top brass.
-During Ghosh's tenure as its state president, BJP witnessed a meteoric rise in West Bengal bagging 18 out of the 42 parliamentary seats in the state.
+BJP national general secretary Murlidhar Rao handed over the election certificate to Ghosh whose return to helm the party in Bengal came just days after his controversial remark that anti-CAA protesters "were shot like dogs" in BJP- ruled states drew sharp criticism both from the opposition and his party men.
+During Ghosh's first tenure as its state president, BJP has witnessed a meteoric rise in West Bengal with the party bagging an unprecedented 18 out of the 42 Lok Sabha seats.

+After his re-election, Ghosh said "I will continue to fight and won't stop till BJP forms the next government in West Bengal...The party will not concede an inch in Bengal and I will fight till the end," Ghosh said.
+"I have always stood by the party's dedicated workers and will continue to do so.
+I will finish all my pending tasks as the state president of BJP," he added.

+Ghosh will lead his party in the upcoming civic polls in the state in 109 municipal bodies, inlcuding in the Kolkata Municipal Corporation, scheduled to be held in April this year.
+The civic polls are being called the mini assembly polls.

 55-year-old Ghosh, an old RSS hand, was deputed to the party in 2015 and was elected MLA from Kharagpur Sadar seat in 2016.
 But he resigned as MLA after being elected MP from Midnapore Lok Sabha seat in the 2019 parliamentary polls..